ianmiell/tech-peer-mentoring/README.md

 It is most likely that people drop out because they find the time commitment difficult.
 Please bear that in mind.

 Q. Will this be monetized?
-Will my email be shared/sold/stored in a database?

 A. No.